edgelesssys/docs.edgeless.systems/marblerun/content/deployment/kubernetes.md

 You can follow [the AKS guide](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-out-of-proc-attestation) to make your deployments able to use AESM for quote generation.
 Note, that in this case, your Kubernetes nodes need the AESM service installed.
 See the [Intel installation guide](https://download.01.org/intel-sgx/sgx-linux/2.12/docs/Intel_SGX_Installation_Guide_Linux_2.12_Open_Source.pdf) for more information.

-## Option 1: Install with the Marblerun CLI
+## Option 1: Install with the MarbleRun CLI

-Use Marblerun's [CLI](content/reference/cli.md) that facilitates the administrative tasks.
+Use MarbleRun's [CLI](content/reference/cli.md) that facilitates the administrative tasks.
-You can install Marblerun using the CLI as follows:
+You can install MarbleRun using the CLI as follows:

 * For a cluster with SGX support: